-- -Blush or Bronzer (matte only) on apples of the cheeks and blended relentlessly including under eyes and on neck
+- Blush or Bronzer - matte shades used on apples of the cheeks and blended relentlessly, including under eyes and on neck

-- -Matte eyeshadows in brown, taupe, light gray shades depending on your skin tone, again, blended relentlessly
+- Matte eyeshadows - in brown, taupe, or light gray shades depending on your skin tone, again, blended relentlessly

 Also, a hugely important consideration for the “no makeup” look is the beforehand skin prep.
 You must get rid of dead skin flakes and have a smooth surface beforehand.
 Does this mean you can’t attempt the look if you’re broken out?
 Actually, no, it might even be a good look to try if you’re broken out because too much makeup can actually draw attention to a breakout.
 The main thing is getting rid of flakiness so the makeup doesn't cling to it.
 A good glycolic product will do the dead skin dissolving for you, then a super lightweight SPF will do the trick to prep your skin surface properly.
 Heavy lotions will create a melty looking face situation that will blow your “no makeup” look pretty quickly.